Michał Kalecki: Early years: 1899–1933

-Michał Kalecki was born on 22 June 1899 in Łódź, Congress Poland, then part of the Russian Empire, to a middle-class Jewish family.
+Michał Kalecki was born on 22 June 1899 in Łódź, Congress Poland, then part of the Russian Empire, to a middle-class Ashkenazi Jewish family.
 Information about his early years is very sparse, part of it being lost during the German occupation.
 He grew up in a major labor-turbulent industrial center, which affected his future views.
 In 1917 Kalecki enrolled at the Warsaw Polytechnic to study civil engineering.
 He was a very able student and formalized a generalization of Pascal's theorem, concerning a hexagon drawn within a second-degree curve: Kalecki generalized it for a polygon of 2n sides.
 Because his father lost a small textile workshop, Kalecki was forced to work as an accountant.
 During his first year in Warsaw he continued working sporadically and precariously.
 After finishing his first year of engineering studies, he had to interrupt his studies from 1918 to 1921 to complete military service.
 Upon leaving the military he joined Gdańsk Polytechnic, where he stayed until 1923, but because of the family financial situation had to leave the institution just before graduating.